Master-Of-Code-Global/EmbeddableVoiceAssistant-Backend/README.md

 Bot uses Azure Maps service to get [weather](https://docs.microsoft.com/en-us/rest/api/maps/weather) for user's location.
 Create Azure Maps resource in your Azure Portal.

-Once you created resource, update your `.env` with `WeatherSubscriptionKey`.
+Once you create resource, update your `.env` with `WeatherSubscriptionKey`.
 Also, add urls of the endpoints to get weather.

 ```text
 WeatherSubscriptionKey="Your Azure Maps Primary key"